CUFP/cufp.org/src/site/2015/call-for-tutorials.md

 We are seeking proposals for half-day tutorials to be presented during the first two days of the meeting, 3 and 4 September.
-Submission deadline is April 30th, but the earlier you submit, the better!
+Submission deadline is May 25th, but the earlier you submit, the better!

 Among the suggested topics for tutorials are: